 NOTE: The new VM launched from a saved image will have a new, empty ephemeral disk.
 This will need to be made writable with the command:

 sudo chown ubuntu /mnt

 If required, existing volume storage will need to be attached, mounted and made writable also.

-On the NeCTAR Dashboard, navigate to Project -> Volumes -> Volumes -> Manage Attachments
+On the Nectar Cloud Dashboard, navigate to Project -> Volumes -> Volumes -> Manage Attachments